Russia rejects Western criticism over Navalny’s prison term

 “The German government condemns this systematic use of violence against peaceful protesters,” he said.

 Russian Foreign Minister Sergey Lavrov on Wednesday rejected the Western demands as “arrogant and improper,” saying that Moscow will not be moved by Western “hysterics.”
 He defended the Russian police response to protests as much milder than some police action against demonstrators in Western countries.
+Lavrov said he will present EU foreign policy chief Josep Borrell with relevant videos to prove that point when he visits Moscow later this week.

-More than 1,400 people were detained, about 1,170 in Moscow and more than 250 in St. Petersburg, when demonstrators took to the streets to protest the court’s order Tuesday to send Navalny to prison, according to the independent OVD-INFO group that documents arrests.
+More than 1,400 people were detained late Tuesday and overnight, including 1,170 in Moscow and more than 250 in St. Petersburg, when demonstrators took to the streets to protest the court’s order to send Navalny to prison, according to the independent OVD-INFO group that documents arrests.

-Police brutally beat many peaceful protesters and used tasers against some in a show of force apparently intended to intimidate the opposition.
+Police brutally beat scores of peaceful protesters and used tasers against some in a show of force apparently intended to intimidate the opposition.

+Asked about the police violence, Putin’s spokesman Peskov told reporters that unsanctioned protests warrant the tough police action.

 Angela Charlton in Paris and Frank Jordans in Berlin contributed to this report.